 Meaning.
-The application route is shown on the extract below from A to B as a road in a similar style to local existing highways such as the existing road it leaves from at A and existing bridleway it crosses near Bassmead Manor.
+The application route is shown on the extract below from A to B as a road in a similar style to local existing highways such as the existing bridleway it leaves from at A.

 Assessment.
 Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway.